This Week in OHDSI

 Save The Dates

-• The OHDSI Europe Symposium will be hosted by the OHDSI Belgium Node on 5-7 July 2025 in the “Old Prison” building of Hasselt University in Hasselt, Belgium.
-Agenda and registration information will be shared when available.
+The OHDSI Europe Symposium will be hosted by the OHDSI Belgium Node on 5-7 July 2025 in the “Old Prison” building of Hasselt University in Hasselt, Belgium.
+Registration is open and abstracts are due by March 31.

 OHDSI Social Showcase